lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 larger than listed in the filter-conversion table above (Table 1).
 Section 4 in the :ref:`notebook tutorial <DP0-3-Tutorials-Notebooks>` 04b (advanced phase curve modeling) describes these two biases.
-The DP0.3 simulation team found out that this is because the DP0.3 catalogs reported standard point-spread function (PSF) magnitudes without considering the apparent motion of solar system objecst.
+The DP0.3 simulation team found out that this is because the DP0.3 catalogs reported standard point-spread function (PSF) magnitudes without considering the apparent motion of solar system objects.
 Moving objects appear in an image as trailed sources, resulting in underestimation of the source's true flux as well as lower photometric signal-to-noise ratio (S/N) when conducting standard PSF photometry.
 Once object trailing is taken into account in photometry, these biases disappear and will be fixed in subsequent releases.